 Instrument Purchase & Loan Schemes

-Information on The Countess of Munster Musical Trust website - a listing of organisations that fund instrument purchase and/or provide loan schemes.
+The Countess of Munster Musical Trust website includes a listing of organisations that fund instrument purchase and/or provide loan schemes.

 Universal Music UK Sound Foundation

 Loan Fund for Musical Instruments

 The Loan Scheme is for professional players under the age of 36 who can show that they have sufficient income to be able to repay the Loan.
 The Grant Scheme is designed to help students and young professional musicians from the beginning of their third year of full-time study until two years after the completion of their full-time course.
 A Grant will NOT be made for more than one third of the purchase price of any instrument.
 The maximum Grant is £5,000.
 Preference is given to British Nationals.
 Awards are not made in respect of electric or electronically-controlled instruments.
-Applications must be sent by 21 December, 1 May or 1 September to be considered by the trustees.
+Applications must be The next meeting of the Trustees is planned for February 2021 and completed applications must be received by 15 January 2021.
 Find out more.

 The Countess of Munster Musical Trust Awards – Instrument Purchase Loans

 The Albert Cooper Music Charitable Trust

-The Albert Cooper Music Charitable Trust was founded for the benefit of young persons 'who play an instrument with the bow', for example, violin, viola, cello and double bass.
+The Albert Cooper Music Charitable Trust was founded for the benefit of young persons ‘who play an instrument with the bow’, i.e. violin, viola, cello and double bass.
 The Charity can provide help towards the purchase of an instrument.
-Support is provided to students up to the age of "about 30 years of age".
-The deadline for applications for auditions in 2020 is 30 November 2019.
+Support is provided to students up to about 30 years of age.
+Due to Covid-19, all applications have been suspended until further notice.

 The Tom Acton Memorial Trust